Older Persons Services

 At Enhanced Care older persons services, we understand that making the decision to become a resident of a care home is a difficult one for older people and their families, and choosing the right residential care home is of utmost importance.
 So, just like our residents, Enhanced Care, care homes have their own character and individuality.
 However throughout all of them we ensure there is a consistency of quality and service.
 Our friendly and professional teams will always be on hand to deliver support at any time of day or night.
 We give people access to a fun and thriving community – a place where they can form new friendships and have a safe, comfortable place to live.

 All Enhanced Care homes are purpose-built.
 They give our older residents the highest possible quality of life in terms of both luxurious accommodation and support.
-Care home residents can choose from a variety of well-equipped and luxurious spacious bedrooms, all with modern en-suite bathrooms.
-These are complemented by friendly and warm living and dining areas, spacious and well fitted out activity areas and beautiful and relaxing landscaped gardens.
+Care home residents can choose from a variety of well-equipped and spacious bedrooms, all with modern en-suite bathrooms.
+There are friendly and warm, living and dining areas.
+Spacious and well fitted out activity areas and beautiful and relaxing landscaped gardens.
 There are areas that are equipped with television and games while other areas are quiet and peaceful.
 At Enhanced Care our aim is to provide a space where older people still have a choice.

-If a resident has a private income or capital, perhaps from a pension or a property then they will be expected to pay something towards the costs of their care.
+If a resident has a private income or capital, perhaps from a pension or a property then they will need to pay something towards the costs of their care.

-If an older person has a property it would be valued as part of the capital element of the means test however the local authority should take into consideration things such as a partner or dependent relative remaining at home or having to move to a smaller property.
+If an older person has a property it will be valued as part of the capital element of the means test. however the local authority should take into consideration things such as a partner or dependent relative remaining at home or having to move to a smaller property.